-- Prepared by: EHS ALLIANCE SERVICES - 6.
-Furniture Furniture waste on a college campus has a couple different sources.
+- 6. MAINTENANCE WASTE In the maintenance department, spent paints, solvents, adhesives and lubricants all form potentially hazardous waste.
+Because they are difficult to recycle, spent incandescent light bulbs usually become landfill waste.
+Spent fluorescent light bulbs, which contain small amounts of mercury, typically require special handling because of the environmental and health risks they pose. - 7.
+BIOLOGICAL WASTE Biological waste from laboratories will require special handling and disposal as per BMW Rules, 2016.
+Government Autonomous College has installed number of furnace to manage lab's waste at different labs. - 8.
+FURNITURE Furniture waste on a college campus has a couple different sources.
 The campus itself may also get rid of old furniture as it modernizes its classrooms, cafeterias, computer labs and study spaces.
-Annually sold to junk dealer. - 7.
-Books/Magazines/Newspapers Books accounted for solid waste generation and College often generate tons of textbook waste.
+Annually sold to junk dealer. - 9.
+BOOKS/MAGAZINES/NEWSPAPERS Books accounted for solid waste generation and institutions often generate tons of textbook waste.
 As courses upgrade to new editions, they may end up throwing their newly obsolete textbooks into the garbage if donation programs cannot use them.
-Students of GOVERNMENT AUTONOMOUS COLLEGE donates their text books and notes to junior students, or else are auctioned to reseller. - 8.
-C & D Waste Expansion of college campus building and renovation works result significant amount of construction and demolition waste that should be either used for back filling or disposed off through authorised dumping site by CPCB/SPCB. - 9.
-Solid Waste - The College is managing solid waste by providing it to the MCD.
+Students of Government Autonomous College donates their text books and notes to junior students, or else are auctioned to reseller. - 10.
+C & D WASTE Expansion of campus building and renovation works result significant amount of construction and demolition waste that should be either used for back filling or disposed off through authorised dumping site by CPCB/SPCB. - 11.
+SOLID WASTE The College is managing solid waste by providing via composting and bio gas plant. - 12.
+HORTICULTURE WASTE College campus has lavished greenery and grounds that results significant horticulture waste which is managed by in-house composting system.